 – Core working hours of our teachers: 8:00 am until 4:00 pm.

-3. What are the guidelines for admissions for German International School?
+3. What are the guidelines for admissions for German International Academy?

 Admission to GIS is open to students of all nationalities who demonstrate the ability to access and benefit from the challenging international curriculum and programme offered by the school.